Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 \subsection{Inference of higher-order simplices}

 Within the CM framework, we introduce a boundary-based deterministic rule for admitting higher-order simplices into the complex.
+We assume that the realization of a higher-order simplex is supported by sufficiently large boundary weights.
 For $q \ge 2$, the inclusion of a combinatorially feasible $q$-simplex $\sigma^{(q)}$ is determined solely from the weights of its boundary $(q-1)$-simplices.

 Let

 denote the set of all combinatorially feasible $q$-simplices whose boundary faces are already present in $S_{q-1}$.

 \begin{definition}[Inclusion rule] Let $2 \leq q \leq dim(\Delta)$.
 An inclusion rule at dimension $q$ is a map